 naturally there are several simple alternatives which would perform as good as this one. still in my opinion its absolutely essential to make maximum trust values for "remote" friends possible to keep people from building proxys.

-The current experimental implementation of trust maths is in http://www.psyced.org/dist/world/net/entity.c decorated by humorstic #ifdef TRUSTINESS preprocessor blocks.
+An experimental implementation of trust maths is in http://www.psyced.org/dist/world/net/entity.c decorated by humoristic #ifdef TRUSTINESS preprocessor blocks.

 For pragmatic reasons more than others, the storage value of trust in psyced is a digit from 0 to 9.
 Trust could be defined as ranging from 0.0 to 1.0 where psyced simply only stores rounded values (see degree for just that).
 Right now it uses decimals from 0 to 9.
 9 equals self.
 There is no distinction from not knowing someone or really hating someone.
 We probably should define unknown around 3 so that 0 is really our greatest enemy.

-Although Trust and Remote Trust as described above are supposed to preserve your privacy the amount of trust you put in someone is visible to all your friends.
+Although Trust and Remote Trust as described above are supposed to preserve your privacy, in the PSYC1 implementation the amount of trust you put in someone is visible to all your friends.
 Trust relations between your friends are visible to you in some special cases.

 Problem as described in Newscasting#TrackBack.
 Idea: